C4Q/AC3.2-Closures-InDepth/Exercises/Exercises.md

 ### Closure Exercises

-> Note that these exercises are found at the bottom of [this link](https://www.weheartswift.com/closures/).
-They are being re-added here for tracking purposes and in case the source link changes.
+> Note that these exercises are based on those found at the bottom of [this link](https://www.weheartswift.com/closures/).
+They are being added here for tracking purposes and in case the source link changes.

 ---